warwick-cybersecurity-WM145-24/dev-desktop-setup/README.md

 # My Desktop Setup
-My ~~Ubuntu~~ desktop setup build using Ansible and tested using Docker and Vagrant
+My ~~Ubuntu~~ desktop base setup using Ansible.
+Tested using Vagrant

 - Ubuntu (20)
 - Fedora (35)

 ## Usage

-Use with `ansible-pull` to initialise a local install:
+To install on vanilla setup use with `ansible-pull` to initialise a local install:

 ```bash
 # on Ubuntu